Best background check sites of 2023

 While it only checks public records, so it doesn’t do anything that its competition couldn’t do, it manages to compile data about properties, vehicles, addresses, family members, marriages, and bankruptcies in its reports, among other legal and criminal information.
 If you can overlook the disappointing user experience, it could be worth your time.

-Read our full Instant Checkmate review (opens in new tab).
+Read our full Instant Checkmate review.

 (Image credit: TruthFinder)

-Best background check service for frequent checks
+Best background check service for features

 Reasons to buy